Certifying classes of $d$-outcome measurements with quantum steering: Discussion

 \section{Discussion}

-Recently very general schemes for device-independent certification of quantum measurements have been introduced \cite{chen2023all,sarkar2023universal}.
-However, in these schemes the generality comes at the price of considerably increasing the cost of implementing them in terms of the number of measurements that the parties must perform.
-One way to reduce that cost is to resort to semi-device-independent scenarios such as that based on quantum steering where it is assumed that one of the measuring devices is trusted and performs known measurements.
+Recently, very general schemes for device-independent certification of quantum measurements have been introduced \cite{chen2023all,sarkar2023universal}.
+However, in these schemes, the generality comes at the price of considerably increasing the cost of implementing them in terms of the number of measurements that the parties must perform.
+One way to reduce that cost is to resort to semi-device-independent scenarios, such as that based on quantum steering, where it is assumed that one of the measuring devices is trusted and performs known measurements.

 In fact, by making the scheme SDI, we can reduce the number of measurements required for the certification but still encompass a large class of measurement operators.
 Here, we constructed a family of steering inequalities \eqref{Steering_inequality_main} that are tailored to certain classes of projective $d$-outcome measurements on the untrusted side and a set of $d$ fixed and known measurements on the trusted one.
 One can think of our inequalities as a generalization of the Bell inequalities introduced in Ref. \cite{kaniewski2019maximal} to more general classes of measurements, which comes however at the cost of assuming that one of the measuring devices is trusted; this is illustrated on Fig. \ref{fig:plot} for a particular case of $d=3$.
-It is important to note that for a measure zero set of points in Fig. \ref{fig:plot}, the classical bound reaches the value 6, which is also the quantum bound in dimension 3.
+It is important to note that for a measure-zero set of points in Fig. \ref{fig:plot}, the classical bound reaches the value 6, which is also the quantum bound in dimension 3.
 In such a case, the steering inequality is trivial and, therefore, useless for self-testing.

-We then demonstrate that the new steering inequalities can be used for the certification purposes and show that their maximal violation allows for SDI certification of the considered classes of measurements on the unstrusted side as well as the maximally entangled state of two qudits.
+We then demonstrate that the new steering inequalities can be used for certification purposes and show that their maximal violation allows for SDI certification of the considered classes of measurements on the untrusted side as well as the maximally entangled state of two qudits.

-This work leaves several open questions.
-First, it would be useful to check the robustness of our inequality to imperfect measurements, especially when one intends to certify measurements that are far from the one represented by the black dot in Fig. \ref{fig:plot}.
-Another important question concerns reducing the number of measurements from $d$ to 2, which is in fact the minimal number of measurements to necessary to observe Bell-nonlocality or quantum steering.
-Finally, it would also be useful find a way of extending our inequalities to the device-independent scenario.
+An important open question concerns reducing the number of measurements from $d$ to 2, which is in fact the minimal number of measurements necessary to observe Bell-nonlocality or quantum steering.
+Finally, it would also be useful to find a way of extending our inequalities to the device-independent scenario.